Laurence Dawkins-Hall B.Sc. (hons) CSci, CBiol, FIScT FRSB

 Life sciences laboratory work

-30 years of international experience in laboratory settings, contributing to vital scientific research and technical innovation in life sciences.
+30+ years of international experience in laboratory settings, contributing to vital scientific research, teaching and technical innovation in life sciences.

 Professional Registration